ethereum/populus/docs/dev_cycle.part-01.rst

 **Constructor**:
 The function ``function Donator()`` is a constructor.
 A constructor function's name is always identical to the contract's name.
 It runs once, when the contract is created, and can't be called again.
-Here we set the ``default_usd_rate``, to be used when the donator didn't provide the effective exchange rate.
+Here we set the ``defaultUsdRate``, to be used when the donator didn't provide the effective exchange rate.
 Providing a constructor function is optional.